Itema-as/dawn-marketplace-server/org.dawnsci.marketplace.server/README.md

 ### Creating an initial data set

-If the server is started with the `--init` argument it will create a number of items for testing.
-A folder named _solutions_ will be created next to the *.jar file, or in the project root when running from the IDE.
-This contains all file resources for the sample solutions, including one plug-in that can be installed.
+When starting the server a folder named _solutions_ will be created next to the *.jar file, or in the project root when running from the IDE.
+This contains all file resources for a sample solution, including one plug-in that can be installed.

 The data that is loaded can be found in [src/main/resources/data](src/main/resources/data).
 A similar set is found in [src/test/resources/data](src/test/resources/data).